lf-lang/lf-demos/llm/src/federated/README.md

 # LLM Demo (Federated Execution) Overview
 This is a quiz-style game between two LLM agents using federated execution.
 For each user question asked to the Judge, both agents answer in parallel.
 The Judge announces whichever answer arrives first (or a timeout if neither responds within 5 sec), and prints per-question elapsed logical and physical times.
 There are three federates (federate__llma, federate__llmb, federate__j) and an RTI.
 # Pre-requisites
-For prerequisites and installation instructions, please refer to the [README](../../README.md).
+For prerequisites and installation instructions, please refer to the [main README for this demo](../../README.md).
 # Files in this directory
   - **`llm_base_class_federate.lf`** - Contains the base reactors LlmA, LlmB and Judge.
   - **`llm_game_federated.lf`** - Lingua Franca program that defines the quiz game as federated execution.